FrederiqueRetsema/DemoCypressWordPress/README.md

 In the sandbox, open Chrome and go to http://172.25.0.1,  you should see the selection screen for languages from WordPress.

 In the rest of this document, I'm using 172.25.0.1 (it worked for me, when it doesn't work for you please check the firewall and when it still doesn't work try another IP address from the list).

 In the sandbox, change the IP address to your value in the files c:\demo\initialize_wp_db\config.cy.js and c:\demo\write\config.cy.js

 ## Firewall
-You might have to open ports 80 and 3306 in the firewall.
+You need to open ports 80 and 3306 in the firewall.
 Please mind that Docker might block all traffic from other network cards.

 ## Initialize WordPress